 More and more health systems are making the move to Epic, and as the new year begins, we expect this trend to accelerate.

-Health systems continue to make Epic their go-forward EMR solution at a steady rate.
+Health systems continue to make Epic their go-forward EHR solution at a steady rate.
 Epic recently announced its busiest season in company history with 190 health systems going live in the fall of 2020.
-Switching EMRs is a daunting task as the team that currently supports the soon-to-be legacy EMR are also tasked with implementing the new EMR.
+Switching EHRs is a daunting task as the team that currently supports the soon-to-be legacy EHR are also tasked with implementing the new EHR.

-We also provide Legacy Application Support allowing your teams to focus on the Epic implementation while our application SMEs maintain the current EMR and related third party applications.
-Our Legacy Application Support solution helps organizations handle the challenges related to running a legacy EMR as shown below.
+We also provide Legacy Application Support allowing your teams to focus on the Epic implementation while our application SMEs maintain the current EHR and related third party applications.
+Our Legacy Application Support solution helps organizations handle the challenges related to running a legacy EHR as shown below.

-Application analysts who support the legacy EMR are often needed to assist the implementation of the new system.
-They are caught between the heavy lift of implementing and training on the new EMR and the necessary, ongoing support and maintenance required on the legacy system.
+Application analysts who support the legacy EHR are often needed to assist the implementation of the new system.
+They are caught between the heavy lift of implementing and training on the new EHR and the necessary, ongoing support and maintenance required on the legacy system.

 Unexpected “Essential” Updates